 In the dark days of psychology, humans were often subject to unethical treatments and experiments.
 We would lobotomise the mentally ill, perform experiments on children, and use prisoners as lab rats.

-But, from an academic standpoint, ethically reprehensible, horrifying psychological experiments from the past have taught us a lot about the human psyche.
+But, from an academic standpoint, ethically reprehensible, horrifying experimental psychology from the past has taught us a lot about the human psyche.

 This list is the top 7 most horrifying psychological experiments performed on human beings—and what they taught us.

 7. The Learned Helplessness Experiment, 1967

 Martin Seligman is an American psychologist whose work focussed on depression and its effect on the human psyche.

 Inspired by Pavlov’s work on classical conditioning, he began a series of psychological experiments that led him to develop his theory of ‘learned helplessness.’